MEI-Grupo-4-CarIn/EventNotificationHandler/README.md

 [![Docker Image Size (latest by date)](https://img.shields.io/docker/image-size/duartefernandes/external-event-handler?label=size)](https://hub.docker.com/r/duartefernandes/external-event-handler)
 [![Docker Pulls](https://img.shields.io/docker/pulls/duartefernandes/external-event-handler)](https://hub.docker.com/r/duartefernandes/external-event-handler)

-This is a application for handling external events that can reach the system and publishes them into RabbitMQ.
+This application handles external events that can reach the system and publish them into _RabbitMQ_.

-Each route is associated with a vehicle and a user (driver), and the service verifies the existence of the vehicle and the user by making requests to the [Vehicles.MicroService](https://github.com/duartefernandes/Vehicles.MicroService) and [Auth.MicroService](https://github.com/duartefernandes/Auth.MicroService), respectively.
-The service also uses the [OpenRouteService API](https://openrouteservice.org) to perform geocoding actions and calculate route distances and durations.

-This application is part of a larger project that includes other microservices and an API gateway.
+This application is part of a larger project with other microservices and an API gateway.
 The other components of the project can be found at the following links:
  - [Auth.MicroService](https://github.com/duartefernandes/Auth.MicroService)
  - [Vehicles.MicroService](https://github.com/duartefernandes/Vehicles.MicroService)
  - [Routes.MicroService](https://github.com/duartefernandes/Routes.MicroService)